 My paintings are a reflection of an unheard voice...a yearning to express that which is difficult to vocalize.
 I have struggled with OCD and migraines most of my life so I am always searching for the “lightness of being”...of striving to overcome fear and suffering and transcend to a better place.
 Pain vs healing, fulfillment vs loss, contentment vs unrest are all important elements in my work.

 I discovered art at a young age and went on to receive a Bachelor of Fine Arts in 1993.
 I occasionally rummage through a box of my childhood creations and enjoy the freedom and expression of that younger self.
-Over the years, I have been infuenced by contemporary artists such as Richard Diebenkorn, Nathan Olivera, Franz Klein, Joan Mitchell, Jean-Michel Basquiat and Cy Twombly to name a few.
+Over the years, I have been infuenced by artists such as Richard Diebenkorn, Nathan Olivera, Franz Klein, Joan Mitchell, Jean-Michel Basquiat and Cy Twombly to name a few.

 I work very intuitively and expressively to bring transparency to raw, authentic emotion.
 Painting with acrylics on both canvas and paper, I incorporate collage, paint pen, oil pencil, caran d'ache, and ink.
 Working layer upon layer, always listening to music, I rotate the canvas as I go until I'm happy with the progression.
 I make a point to let go of critical thinking, preferring to let my subconscious run the paintbrush.